shipcloud/shipcloud-developer-portal/concepts/index.md

 by the carrier, which is why this parameter won't be included in the response when creating a shipment.

+### GO!

+* Since GO! doesn't provide regular pickups, you will always have to provide a pickup object, when creating a shipment.
+See TNT below for a detailed description of how you need to specify this.

 ### TNT

 #### Shipments with Pickup Requests